 To serve a rapidly growing area of the city, the Raleigh Parks and Recreation department partnered with Clark Nexsen design the new, health-focused Abbotts Creek Community Center.
 The healthy living themed facility houses a high bay gymnasium space with supporting classrooms, fitness spaces, and staff space.
 Complimentary outdoor athletic and fitness spaces are also included.

 The bow-trussed gym supports full-size basketball and volleyball courts, and also offers cross-courts for basketball.
 Support spaces consist of a multi-purpose room, associated kitchen, storage, office, and classroom to serve tracked-out students who are enrolled in year-round programs in nearby Wake County schools.
 A studio and fitness center, as well as spaces for staff offices and a lobby, round out the main program elements.
-The facility also includes shower and locker facilities, and is LEED Silver certified.
+The facility also includes shower and locker facilities, and is tracking LEED Silver certification.